FreshMutroom/FPS-Game/README.md

 - Plenty of white space
 - Lots of ```if``` statements for ```nullptr``` checks which should use a helper function instead
 - Very little use of the keyword ```const```

+**Additional info:**
+- Made mostly with UE4.15 but I switched to 4.17 right before packaging since there was something in 4.15 preventing it from working.
+- I used blueprints early on.
+Those things I did implement in blueprints I did not convert to C++, but near the end I tried to use C++ as much as possible.